ebamfo/devops-qr-code/README.md

 **2. FastAPI**

 The API is developed using FastAPI.
-It receives a GET function with 2 parameters ie **url**(URL to be converted) and **dateTime**(Current time is hhmmss to name image).
+It receives a GET function with 2 parameters ie **url**(URL to be converted) and **dateTime**(Current time is hhmmss to name image generated).
 It stores the QR code in Azure Blob Storage and returns a url to access it.

 **3. Kubernetes**